roman-milk/roman-milk.github.io/the-baby-carriage-tales.md

  No "why did you do this to me?"
 No "I'll get even with you bastards" or "I'll make you pay for this" just a matter of fact "I can always come here."
 Tyrone and I looked at each other in stunned disbelief as Sandy loaded up her two babies and left.

  When Ty was ready to leave I walked him to the door and as he walked out on the porch Helen was walking by pushing her baby buggy.
 I waved at her and she waved back and Tyrone said, "Let's do her next."
-Report_Story #1